-For fiscal year 2022, we issued modified opinions for the agencies and programs shown in Figure 13.
-The Temporary Assistance for Needy Families program has been issued a qualified opinion for the last five years.
-Additionally, the Low-Income Home Energy Assistance Program has been issued a qualified opinion two years in a row.
+For fiscal year 2023, we issued modified opinions for the programs shown in Figure 12.
+The Emergency Solutions Grant program was issued a disclaimer of opinion for the second year in a row.
+The Temporary Assistance for Needy Families (TANF) program has been issued a qualified opinion for the last six years.
+The Low-Income Home Energy Assistance Program has been issued a qualified opinion three years in a row.
+The Block Grant for Prevention and Treatment of Substance Abuse and the Block Grant for Community Mental Health Services Programs both received qualified opinions in 2022 and 2023.